ibexa/documentation-developer/docs/guide/extending_online_editor.md

 You can extend the Online Editor with custom text styles.
 The feature depends on [Alloy Editor styles](https://alloyeditor.com/docs/features/styles.html).
-The styles will be available in the text toolbar when a section of text is selected.
+The styles are available in the text toolbar when a section of text is selected.

 There are two kinds of custom styles: block and inline.
 Inline styles apply to the selected portion of text only, while block styles apply to the whole paragraph.